Legionof7/Matrix23/README.md

     $ pip3.7 install ipfsapi

-2.Clone the repo and run FuzzyPoroWithIPFS with Python3
+2.Clone the repo and run Prototype.py with Python3 (or PrototypeWithIPFS.py if you want IPFS functionality)

 3.Follow the instructions ;)